t3mv-l/Swift/README.md

 # Here you can see my Swift language projects.

-- There is either a console project, where I practiced the basic syntax constructs of the language, or GUI projects, where I learn how to work with the UIKit and SWiftUI frameworks.
+- There is either a console project, where I practiced the basic syntax constructs of the language, or GUI projects, where I learn how to work with the UIKit and SwiftUI frameworks.

 ---